ValeriiLav/alexander-melentyev/README.md

 - 🔭 I’m currently working as a Developer at MegaFon
 - 🌱 I’m currently learning Golang
+- 👯 I’m looking to collaborate on Rocket Science project

 <!--
 **alexander-melentyev/alexander-melentyev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.